carlosndiaye/isirest-client/README.md

 # ISIREST client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.1.
-This is the frontend app for restisi JAX-RS API
+This project generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.1 is the frontend app for restisi JAX-RS API

 ## Development server